sypsyp97/Eagle_Loss/README.md

 You can find the example usage in [`example.py`](examples/example.py).

 ## Citation
+Please cite the following paper and star this project if you use this repository in your research.
+Thank you!
 ```
 @article{sun2024eagle,
   title={EAGLE: An Edge-Aware Gradient Localization Enhanced Loss for CT Image Reconstruction},